OpenNewsLabs/field-guide-security-training-newsroom/CONTRIBUTING.md

 ## Who should contribute

-The curriculum also benefits from contributors of all skill levels.
+The project benefits from contributors of all skill levels and backgrounds.
 Sharing a resource that helped you understand something for the first time is awesome.
 Telling everyone about a training game your colleagues loved is awesome, too.
 And so is just asking a question, as you think about how your newsroom can better protect its journalists and sources.

 If you're wondering what you might be able to offer this project, here are a few questions to get you started: